matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable.md

 There are two ways to manipulate a DataTable.
 You can either:

 1. manually iterate through each row and manipulate the data,
-2. or you can use predefined Filters.
+2. or you can use predefined filters.

-A Filter is a class that has a 'filter' method which will manipulate a DataTable in some way.
+A filter is a class that has a 'filter' method which will manipulate a DataTable in some way.
 There are several predefined Filters that allow you to do common things, such as,